Federal Aviation Administration (FAA), DOT.

 Costs of Compliance

-We estimate that this proposed AD affects 211 engines installed on airplanes of U.S. registry.
+The FAA estimates that this AD affects 55 engines installed on airplanes of U.S. registry.

 |Action||Labor cost||Parts cost||Cost per product||Cost on U.S. operators|